blurrycontour/zuul-gerrit/doc/source/monitoring.rst

       The number of bytes required to for the change cache (the decompressed value of ``data_size_compressed``).

+.. stat:: zuul.connection.<connection>.health

+   If the connection is git-based (gerrit, github, etc), the metric is split over projects:

+   .. stat:: zuul.connection.<connection>.health.project.<project>.OK
+      :type: gauge

+      Returns 1 if the connection is in a healthy state (ie. is able to fetch git data) for the given project, 0 otherwise.

+   .. stat:: zuul.connection.<connection>.health.project.<project>.DEGRADED
+      :type: gauge

+      Returns 1 if the connection is in a degraded state for the given project, 0 otherwise.
+What a degraded state means is specific to a given connection.
+For example, a Github connection expecting to fetch data through a Github app may fall back to anonymous API calls if the app is misconfigured; in such a case the connection status will be reported as "DEGRADED".

+   .. stat:: zuul.connection.<connection>.health.project.<project>.UNKNOWN
+      :type: gauge

+      Returns 1 if the connection is in an unknown state for the given project, 0 otherwise.
+A connection can be in an unknown state if it hasn't been polled yet, or if the connection driver doesn't implement a health check mechanism.

+   .. stat:: zuul.connection.<connection>.health.project.<project>.ERROR
+      :type: gauge

+      Returns 1 if the connection is in an unhealthy state (ie. is unable to fetch git data) for the given project, 0 otherwise.

+   For non git connections, the following generic metrics are available:

+   .. stat:: zuul.connection.<connection>.health.OK
+      :type: gauge

+      Returns 1 if the connection is in a healthy state, 0 otherwise.

+   .. stat:: zuul.connection.<connection>.health.DEGRADED
+      :type: gauge

+      Returns 1 if the connection is in a degraded state, 0 otherwise.
+      What a degraded state means is specific to a given connection.

+   .. stat:: zuul.connection.<connection>.health.UNKNOWN
+      :type: gauge

+      Returns 1 if the connection is in an unknown state, 0 otherwise.
+      A connection can be in an unknown state if it hasn't been polled yet, or if the connection driver doesn't implement a health check mechanism.

+   .. stat:: zuul.connection.<connection>.health.ERROR
+      :type: gauge

+      Returns 1 if the connection is in an unhealthy state, 0 otherwise.

 .. stat:: zuul.tenant.<tenant>.event_enqueue_processing_time
    :type: timer